Solid walls are making a comeback - Insulated Concrete Formwork

 - Speed of build: Up to 3 metres in storey height can be poured in layers per day.
 There are reduced disruptions due to bad weather (except in freezing conditions) and waterproof concrete gives continuity of build.

-- Energy efficiency: ICF will achieve minimum Building Regulation requirements but thicker insulation will upgrade the U Value.
+- Energy efficiency: ICF concrete walls will achieve minimum Building Regulation requirements but thicker insulation will upgrade the U Value.
 There is an increased thermal mass and it offers better acoustic insulation and air tightness properties.
 There is less thermal bridging due to it being a complete insulation system.

 - Affordable: Can be a more economic solution for affordable housing and its energy efficiently means reduced energy bills.